SiMuR-UO/uniovi-simur-wearablepermed-pipeline/README.md

 ```

 # Uniovi library
-If you want upgrade the pipeline libray to the last **uniovi-simur-wearablepermed-utils** library you must execute this command (two times):
+If you want upgrade the pipeline library to the last **uniovi-simur-wearablepermed-utils** you must execute this command (two times):

 ```
 $ pip install uniovi-simur-wearablepermed-utils --upgrade